rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 21:36:33.014 [main] INFO GitHubApp -- GitHub user's repositories: [Repository[name=rockthejvm.github.io, visibility=PUBLIC, uri=https://github.com/rockthejvm/rockthejvm.github.io]]
 ```

-As we can see, the computation that doesn't use the cache started.
-However, since the computation that uses the cache completed successfully, the other computation in canceled to avoid wasting resources.
+The computation that doesn't use the cache started.
+However, since the cache task was completed successfully, the other computation was canceled to avoid wasting resources.
 We've achieved our goal.

 What if both tasks throw an exception?
 We can see it in action by changing the `findRepositories` of the `GitHubRepository` class to throw an exception.
 Here is the code: